 But what about forwarding the way we do things?
 How can we get better at spotting opportunities for growth?

-We’ve achieved agile Drupal evolution in many ways by looking back on projects.
+We’ve achieved rapid Drupal evolution in many ways by looking back on projects.
 Many of these insights have helped us optimize strategic project management and enable future business endeavors.

 - Lots of Stakeholders: We started with Tom, then we worked with Bill during the development, and now we’re working with Sara post launch.
 If we’re going to get our best work done, we’ll need to align better.